 2. Write for today, not yesterday

 Yesterday’s business writing was passive, wordy, and really dull.
 It created a distance between the writer and the reader.
 Today’s writing is more conversational.
-It’s crisp, clear, transparent, and the personal context makes it more positive and interesting.
+It’s crisp, clear, and transparent, and the personal context makes it more positive and interesting.

 Yesterday: Please be advised that a meeting of the Annual Convention Committee will be held on 24 February (Thursday) at 9.30 am.
-You are required to attend to report on progress made since the last meeting.
+You are required to attend and report on progress made since the last meeting.
 Kindly advise your availability.

-Today: I’d like to hold another meeting of the Annual Convention Committee on Tuesday 24 February at 9.30 am.
+Today: I’d like to hold another meeting of the Annual Convention Committee on Tuesday, 24 February, at 9.30 a.m.
 I hope you can attend to report on the great ideas you mentioned at the last meeting.
 Please confirm if you can join us.

 3. Aim to build relationships with good writing

-Make your writing positive, stimulating and interesting, add some feeling and a personal touch.
+Make your writing positive, stimulating, and interesting.
+Add some feeling and a personal touch.
 Help your readers get to know the real person behind the message.

 Good business writing makes a difference: Good writing is receiving increasing recognition as an essential business skill.
 It will give you a huge advantage today.
-Good writing can help you work more efficiently, build credibility, improve relationships, influence people, win more clients and achieve your goals.
+Good writing can help you work more efficiently, build credibility, improve relationships, influence people, win more clients, and achieve your goals.

-Shirley’s Free Business Writing Checklist and 3-video Series
+Shirley’s Free Business Writing Checklist

-Give yourself an edge in this very competitive world by getting to grips with effective writing now, before it’s too late!
+Give yourself an edge in this competitive world by getting to grips with effective writing now, before it’s too late!

 More About Shirley Taylor